 Bacon.
 We can’t seem to live without it.
 Some people even have the brilliantly awesome idea of raising it.
 I wanted to learn more about the local farm that does just that!
 The Adirondack region is full of local farms, but there is one down the road from Saranac Lake that I’ve heard raises some pretty unique pigs.

 Kate Mountain Farm is a 250-acre, biodiverse farm located in Vermontville, just 15 minutes from Saranac Lake.
-It's owned by Aaron Caiazza and Kelly Cerialo; Aaron spends most of his time tending to the farm, while Kelly is a professor in the Hospitality Department at Paul Smith’s College, my alma mater!
+It's owned by Aaron Caiazza and Kelly Cerialo; Aaron spends most of his time tending to the farm, while Kelly is a professor in the Hospitality Department at Paul Smith’s College.

 Established in 1925, Kate Mountain Farm was originally built as a hunting lodge for visitors to the region.
 Miles of cross-country ski trails run through the property which is nestled in the foothills of Kate Mountain.
 At one time the farm even housed a tennis court and shuffle board courts - some of which still remain on the property, though today they're not functional.
 It is currently home to pigs, chickens, turkeys, and the resident guard dog, Jacques.